-That is, the whole Team (led by the PO) learns faster, and tries to deliver the best MVP possible.
+That is, the whole Team (led by the PO) learns faster, and tries to deliver the best Minimum Viable Product possible.

-And often wants to deliver that top 20% of story points that deliver (we hope) 80% of the Business Value.
+And often can use this idea: deliver that top 20% of story points that deliver 80% of the Business Value.

 - Scrum implements a simple process, and the key thing is continuous improvement every Sprint.

-If the simple process is done well, with the right mindset in most people, then it will help the Team become better (eg, provide transparency).
+If the simple process is done well, with the right mindset in most of the people, then it will help the Team become better.
+(Ex: provide transparency).

-And then the Team and the related managers must attack the impediments, typically one per sprint, led by the SM.
+And then the Team and the related managers must attack the impediments, typically one chunky impediment per sprint, led by the SM.

 - Scrum focuses on a few things that make the work much more fun for the Team.

-These include: (a) fewer distractions, (b) they define their own work, (c) higher motivation (eg, they volunteer), and (d) they feel like they are winning a game.
+Then we also include: (a) fewer distractions, (b) we define our own work, (c) higher motivation (eg, we volunteer), and (d) with small wins, we feel like we are winning a game.